marcmylemans/marcmylemans.github.io/_tabs/about.md

 Hi!
 My name is Marc Mylemans.
 My interests are everything related to IT.

-Here you will find additional blogpost about techtips and video documentation.
+Here you will find additional blog posts about tech tips and video documentation.
 I also create content on [Youtube](https://www.youtube.com/@marcmylemans).

-I hope you enjoy my video's and will be learning with me!
+I hope you enjoy my videos and share this journey with me!

-If you like them then please like, share and subscribe for more content.
+If you like them then please leave a like, share and subscribe for more content.